 - You will have some blood drawn to identify your DNA purposes and for STI testing.

 - Pictures may be taken to note bruises, scrapes, or cuts.
 X-rays will be taken if the health care provider suspects fractures.
-Please mention any place that hurts.
+It is important to mention any place that hurts.

 - The health care provider may look at your body with a special florescent lamp that allows the provider to see evidence that is not seen by the naked eye.

 - The health care provider will then perform a physical exam to collect possible evidence.
 This involves using cotton swabs to collect possible evidence from different parts of your body and inside your mouth, scraping under your fingernails, taking samples of hair, and collecting any debris on your skin.

 - The final part of the exam is a genital exam where the health care provider checks for injury and collects possible evidence.
 For women this may include collecting specimens from inside the vagina and anus.
 For men it may include collecting specimens from the penis and anus.

 - You will be offered treatment to prevent some sexually transmitted infections and to prevent pregnancy if needed.

 - You will talk with a law enforcement person if you choose to report this assault.

 - You will be encouraged to arrange follow up counseling with the Sexual Assault Crisis Clinic.
-Other resources discussed may include talking to a Confidential Victim Advocate or reporting to the Office of Student Ethics and/or Student Advocacy, if appropriate.
+Other resources discussed may include talking to a Confidential Victim Advocate or reporting to the Office of Student Ethics and Student Advocacy if appropriate or needed.
 There may also be other agencies in the community who may also provide assistance to the victim of sexual assault or rape.